-This healthier version of rice pilaf is the perfect gluten-free side dish for so many meals.
-Made with nutty basmati rice and gluten-free capellini noodles it can also be made vegetarian.
+This healthier, homemade version of rice pilaf is a versatile gluten-free side dish for so many meals.
+Made on the stovetop with nutty basmati rice and gluten-free capellini noodles it can also be made vegetarian.
 This is a better version of stuff in a box.

 Be sure to check out more of my gluten-free side dishes including my roasted brussels sprouts with a sweet and savory vanilla garlic butter, gluten-free quinoa yam “stuffing”, roasted tomato and garlic quinoa and ginger sesame broccoli.